Your budget must be submitted on the downloadable Project Budget template. It’s an Excel spreadsheet (".xls") file.

 Your own funds

-- This might include your organisation’s own funds that you’ve generated or will generate during the lifetime of the research and development project
+- This might include your own funds that you’ve generated from previous work or will generate during the lifetime of the project

-- List any income you expect to earn from your project activity – for example from course fees, ticket sales, workshop fees or catalogue/programme sales – and give us details, including any assumptions you’ve made in reaching these figures.
+- List any income you expect to earn from your project activity – for example from ticket sales or catalogue/programme sales – and give us details, including any assumptions you’ve made in reaching these figures.
 You’ll have demonstrated your track record of previous income generation in your response to the assessment question on Management

 Local authority funding